Manganese violet

 Manganese violet is the inorganic compound with the formula NH_{4}MnP_{2}O_{7}.
 As implied by its name and composition, it is a purple, inorganic pigment.
 Because it is often impure, the pigment's hue is varied.
 Notable artists who have used the pigment include Claude Monet, who relied on manganese violet in his Rouen Cathedral series to further his exploration of shadows.
 Beyond the artistic community, manganese violet has been used in cosmetics to color products like lipstick and eyeshadow.

 History

-The pigment was originally named Nurnberg violet, and little is known about its early history beyond its creation in 1866 by E. Leykeuf.
+The pigment was originally named Nürnberg violet, and little is known about its early history beyond its creation in 1866 by E. Leykeuf.
 The first documented production of the pigment was in 1890 by Messers Winsor and Newton (currently known as Winsor & Newton).
 In the Winsor & Newton 1892 catalog, both permanent violet and permanent mauve were listed.
 The two were distinguished by the company in 1896 when permanent mauve was described as phosphate of Manganese (which is another name for manganese violet).
 In 1898, the paint supplier Reeves listed permanent violet and permanent mauve as the same color.